wofsauge/IsaacDocs/docs/EntityPlayer.md

 [ ](#){: .abrep .tooltip .badge }
 #### [PillColor](enums/PillColor.md) GetPill ( int SlotId ) {: .copyable aria-label='Functions' data-altreturn='0' }

-Gets the ID of the pill the player is holding in the given itemslot (0 or 1).
-Returns `0` when no pill is held in the given slot.
+Gets the ID of the pill the player is holding in the given itemslot (0 = Main slot, 1 = secondary slot, 2 or 3) Returns `0` when no pill is held in the given slot.
 ___
 ### Get·Pill·RNG () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }